MALVERN HOUSE SAFEGUARDING & CHILD PROTECTION POLICY

 2.2.1 RECRUITMENT PROCESS

-• In the invitation to interview, candidates will be informed that they will be required to sign a criminal declaration form and to complete an application for a DBS check.
-They will also be asked to provide the name, contact telephone number and email address of two referees.
+In the invitation to interview, candidates will be informed that they will be required to sign a criminal declaration form and to complete an application for a DBS check.
+They will also be asked to provide the name, contact telephone number, and email address of two referees, and be informed that online searches may be done as part of our due diligence checks.

 2.2.2 DBS CHECKS

-• All staff should be encouraged to register for the update service.
-This must be done either when the application is made, or within 19 days of issue of the certificate.
+All staff should be encouraged to register for the update service.
+This must be done either when the application is made, or within 19 days of the issue of the certificate.

-• New staff will only commence employment before receipt of a clear DBS check in exceptional circumstances, which must be risk assessed, authorised by a senior manager and recorded in the Single Central Record.
-While awaiting the results of the DBS check, staff will not be given unsupervised access to under 18s.
-In the case of interns/ volunteers, they should be supervised at all times by a member of staff, who must be made aware of their responsibilities by the intern’s line manager.
+New staff will only commence employment before receipt of a clear DBS check in exceptional circumstances, which must be risk assessed, authorized by a senior manager, and recorded in the Single Central Record.
+While awaiting the results of the DBS check, staff will not be given unsupervised access to under-18s.
+In the case of interns/volunteers, they should be supervised at all times by a member of staff, who must be made aware of their responsibilities by the intern’s line manager.

-• Further DBS checks should be carried out on existing staff t least every three years or whenever there is a cause for concern, using the online updating service if possible.
+Further DBS checks should be carried out on existing staff at least every three years or whenever there is a cause for concern, using the online updating service if possible.

-• If the returned disclosure shows that a prospective or existing member of staff has a criminal record, the procedure outlined in the British Council Care of Under 18s: Guidance for ELT providers (kept in P:\SAFEGUARDING UNDER 18s) must be followed
+If the returned disclosure shows that a prospective or existing member of staff has a criminal record, the procedure outlined in the British Council Care of Under 18s: Guidance for ELT providers must be followed.

 2.2.3 GENERAL HR